-A bank levy allows the IRS to seize funds from your bank account to resolve a tax debt.
+A bank levy allows the IRS to seize funds from your bank account to resolve a tax balance.

-When you get a bank levy, the funds in your bank account will be frozen, and your bank must send that money to the IRS to pay off that debt.
+When you get a bank levy, the funds in your bank account will be frozen, and your bank must send that money to the IRS to pay off your tax liability.

-It is important to note that IRS levies allow the IRS to legally seize your property as compensation for this debt.
+It is important to note that IRS levies allow the IRS to legally seize your property as compensation for your tax liability.
 Prior to seizing your assets, the IRS will send you an intent to levy notice to inform you.

 Who Can Issue a Bank Levy?